zackgithuboriginal/workout-plus-milestone-project-2/README.md

 ## Credits

+### Resources Used

+- [Google Codelabs Tutorial](https://developers.google.com/codelabs/maps-platform/google-maps-nearby-search-js#0) Was used to learn how the basic gym finder functionality could work using Google Maps API and Google Places API.

+- [Harvard World Map](https://worldmap.harvard.edu/data/geonode:country_centroids_az8) is the source of the original CSV file I edited to use for the country restrictions feature of the gym finder.

 ### Code

 -   [Bootstrap](https://getbootstrap.com/) library ver.
 4.1.3 is used throughout the project to make the site responsive and provide the base components/ structure.